chintan992/Adobe-xd/README.md

-# logos
+# Adobe XD
-logos which i had created using adobe xd
+Designs which i had created using adobe xd